 205 E Washington St, Shepherdstown, WV

-You’ll find an assortment of items to purchase with the exception of the resident cat, Murphy.
+You’ll find an assortment of items to purchase except the resident cat, Murphy.

-Owner Jay Hurley was actually born upstairs and parts of the building are over 120 years old.
+Owner Jay Hurley was born upstairs and parts of the building are over 120 years old.

 Find Everything From Honey to Hives at Hive House Apiaries